 According to the BBC, “The risks that the packages would drive inflation were raised before they were passed, most notably by Harvard economist Larry Summers, a longtime Democratic policy adviser, as well as some Republicans.”

-Is it too much of a leap to see how our future could look like today’s Sri Lanka?
+Is it too much of a leap to see how our future could look like some version of today’s Sri Lanka?
 You decide for yourself.

 How to Prepare for This Type of Instability

-Consider the issues Sri Lankans are facing (food insecurity, lack of fuel, and medical supplies, etc.) and think about the ways you can manage these issues independently.
+Consider the issues Sri Lankans are facing (food insecurity, lack of fuel, and medical-supply shortages, etc.) and think about the ways you can manage these issues independently.

-- Growing your own food.
+- Grow your own food.
 Don't depend on fruits and vegetables that are imported from other countries.
-Instead, grow your own and learn how to preserve them. also, save seeds and learn how to grow food before you can’t find your favorite fruits and veggies in the grocery store.
+Instead, grow your own and learn how to preserve them.
+Also, save seeds and learn how to grow food before you can’t find your favorite fruits and veggies in the grocery store.